 The purpose of the Information Security Working Group Committee (ISWGC) is to ensure that there is clear direction and visible management support for information security initiatives.
-The committee shall be responsible for the following:
+The committee shall be responsible for the

-- To provide oversight of information security policies, procedures, plans, and execution intended to provide confidentiality, availability, and integrity of the information. - To formulate the tasks related to Information Security Management System (ISMS) rollout like Risk Management, Policy and Procedure Deployment, Information Security Awareness, Information Security Incident Monitoring, Measurement of control effectiveness, etc. - To oversee the effectiveness of the information security controls with respect to its information systems, including network security and data security. - To monitor the significant development in information security related projects, incidents handling and risk mitigation. - To review the changes to significant threats and exposures of information assets against cyberattacks, insider activity, error or control failure.
+- To provide oversight of information security policies, procedures, plans, and execution intended to provide confidentiality, availability, and integrity of the information. - To formulate the tasks related to Information Security Management System (ISMS) rollout like Risk Management, Policy and Procedure Deployment, Information Security Awareness, Information Security Incident Monitoring, Measurement of control effectiveness, etc. - To oversee the effectiveness of the information security controls with respect to its information systems, including network security and data security.